 Cocoa – as used in chocolate – comes from a tree named Theobroma cacao.
 The word ‘cacao’ originated in Mexico, and later made its way to Spain, where cocoa or cacao is referred to in Hispanic only as ‘cacao’.
 It is believed that the English spelling ‘cocoa’ is the result of a spelling mistake.

-Antioxidants Abound.
 The heating results in big differences in their contents of antioxidants.
-Raw cacao, being one of the richest of all foods in antioxidants, is much richer than cocoa powder, and cocoa in turn is richer than Dutch-processed cocoa powder (see below).
+Raw cacao, one of the richest of all foods in antioxidants, is much richer than cocoa powder, and cocoa is richer than Dutch-processed cocoa powder (see below).
 But because cacao also contains high levels of theobromine and oxalic acid, it should not be consumed in large amounts.

 Antioxidant power is measured by an ORAC rating (Oxygen Radical Absorbance Capacity).
 The ratings for these are: raw cacao 95,500; roasted cocoa powder 26,000; dark chocolate 15,000; acai berries 26,000; goji berries 19,000; blueberries 2,000.
 This rating for cacao is extraordinary.